shaurya-gupta-dev/personal-portfolio/Automation scripts/file organiser/readme.md

 - `os` and `shutil` libraries (both are built-in Python libraries, no installation required)

 ## Usage
-1- Run the script using the command line:
+1- Run the script using the command line:(get code from sourcecode.py)
   ```bash
   python file_organizer.py
 ```

 2- Enter the path of the folder you want to organize when prompted.
-- ex-

 3- The script will categorize the files into appropriate subfolders within the specified folder.

 ## How It Works